 Step 9

-4 comments on “Create a Mysterious Underwater Scene with Photoshop”
+4 responses to “Create a Mysterious Underwater Scene with Photoshop”

 Downloading the required materials is way too difficult.
 Sign up for this, sign up for that, etc., etc. I wanted to give the technique a try, but not at the expense of that much of my time.